deciding to go to university

-- Should I live at home (if the university is nearby) or go into student accommodation or a shared house?
+- Should I live at home (if the university is nearby) or move into student accommodation or a shared house?

-If you are a young person with epilepsy, you have all these things to think about, with the added complication of epilepsy.
+If you are a young person with epilepsy, you have all these things to think about, with, possibly, added concerns around your epilepsy.

-Perhaps the first thing to consider is whether you want to carry on with further education.
+Perhaps the first thing to consider is whether you want to continue your education.
 This will probably depend on your experiences with learning at school.
-For some young people with epilepsy, their epilepsy makes it harder to get on at school.
+For some young people with epilepsy, learning may be more difficult.
 Both epilepsy and treatment for epilepsy can affect concentration and memory.

 When thinking about going to university, it helps to be realistic.
 And again, this depends on you and on your epilepsy.